B-UMMI/Chewie-NS/{{cookiecutter.directory_name}}/docs/index.rst

 Chewie-NS has a tutorial website at `<https://tutorial.chewbbaca.online/>`_!
 The tutorial will allow users to learn how to interact with Chewie-NS.

-Tutorial instructions are available at the :doc:`user/tutorial`!
+Tutorial instructions are available at the `Step-by-step Tutorial with chewBBACA <https://chewbbaca.readthedocs.io/en/latest/user/tutorials/chewieNS_step_by_step.html>`_.

 Citation
 ::::::::